Junior White

 Like a dirt road in New England, I don’t always fit the map—but I’m easy to walk, slow to rush, and brave enough to show up in a patchwork blazer.

 Around the age of four, I crawled into my first sanctuary.
 The pews were layers of shelving, and seated upon them were an array of pots and pans, worn smooth by time.
 Just beyond the closed doors, loving hands baked something sweet—the fellowship hour was at hand.A sermon began not with a preacher, but with a conversation.
-For there, with only a thin ribbon of light slipping through the cracks of the cupboard frame, I began a dialogue that never ended—one that forever set the table of faith.As you will see, I sought many paths only to find myself back where I first started.
-A wayfarer, though much older, in search of wonder found in the most ordinary places.Whether in a church, a hospital room, or a counseling session, my hope is to be the baker—near enough to listen, far enough to honor the mystery—offering just enough safety for courage and authenticity to do their sacred and holy work.Will you join me—
+For there, with only a thin ribbon of light slipping through the cracks of the cupboard frame, I began a dialogue that never ended—one that forever set the table of faith.Whether in a church, a hospital room, or a counseling session, my hope is to be the baker—near enough to listen, far enough to honor the mystery—offering just enough safety for courage and authenticity to do their sacred and holy work.Will you join me—

 in the cupboard?

-If you arrived here with a need for spiritual care, please send me a message below, and I will get back with you shortly.Blessings on your journey...
+If you arrived here with a need for spiritual care, please send me a message below, and I will get back with you.Blessings on your journey.